Lava Lava Beach Club

 This 15.4-mile loop is part of an overall 175-mile corridor traversing over ancient fishermen’s trails and historic Hawaiian settlement sites linking both public and private lands.
 The trail routes to additional coastal beaches and high-end resorts, and to the Puako Petroglyph Archaeological District and the Kings trail inland of the Mauna Lani Resort.
 Although the trail is rated moderately difficult, caution is recommended as the route navigates to potentially dangerous sea cliffs in certain areas.
 Note that the trail is not distinctly signed and maintained.

 Hapuna Beach Park has pay parking $10 per vehicle for visitors and free parking for Hawaii residents, in a large paved lot.
-As of April 2021, they are also charging a per person entrance fee for non-residents to go to this beach, it is $5 per person with children under 3 being free.
+As of April 2021, there is also a per person entrance fee for non-residents to go to any State Beach Park, it is $5 per person with children under 3 being free.
+If there is not an attendant on duty, there is a parking kiosk to pay for parking.
 Camping permits are also available for one of their 4-person A-Frame shelters with wooden bed frames and a picnic table.
 Online reservations for the shelters at Hāpuna must be made at least 7 days in advance of check-in date.
 Fees start at $40 per shelter per night for residents and $70 for visitors.

 Large Shaded Pavilions